tc39/notes/es8/2017-11/nov-29.md

 MB: (confirms)

-DH: It’s useful to have an iterator because you can do this count right?
+DH: It's useful to have an iterator because you can do this count right?

-JHD: I don’t care about performance here, I care about code clarity
+JHD: I don't care about performance here, I care about code clarity

 DH: Yes, I think if getting codepoint count is used enough it might be a useful API but its possible here to just use the iterator.